shaneknapp/docs/content/admin/new_hub.md

 Be sure to include the [authentication bits](#authentication) that you created via either CILogon or Github OAuth in the configuration file.

+Below is an [example](#output-of-deployment-script-using-config-above) with comments.
+Some attributes are left empty or assigned specific values depending on the authentication scheme (CILogon or GitHub).
+Further, if CILogon is used, these values also vary based on whether the identity provider is Microsoft, Google, or an institution-specific one (via Shibboleth or InCommon).

 From the root `cal-icor-hubs/` directory, you will run `create_deployment.sh -g <github username> <institution or hubname>`.
 This sets up the hub's configuration directory in `cal-icor-hubs/deployments/`.